Islamophobia in the United States: History

 As a supplement to the Patriot Act, the U.S. government instituted immigration policies such as the National Security Entry-Exit Registration System in 2002.
 This policy targeted immigrants from 26 countries (25 of which are known as Muslim countries) and had them fingerprinted and registered upon entering the country.
 People in the Justice Department who support this policy explain that it is based on intelligence data already collected to monitor terrorist organizations.
 Even though the Justice Department claimed that the system is highly sensitive in its targets, it also stated that the system will track "all nationals of Iran, Iraq, Libya, Sudan, and Syria," even though none of the terrorists involved in the 9/11 attacks were from these countries.
 In spite of the money dedicated to the new homeland security paradigm after 9/11, some have argued that these stricter immigration policies and expanded executive powers have not helped apprehend terrorists.
 Of over 83,000 men who were registered, only about 13,000 of them were deemed dangerous enough to enter deportation proceedings, and President Bush's Immigration and Naturalization Service commissioner James Ziglar stated that no one in the registry was ever charged and convicted of crimes associated with terrorism.

 The U.S. government also devoted resources to create the Transportation Security Administration (TSA) in 2001.
 Airport screening, once performed by private security firms chosen by the airlines, was now assigned to TSA.
 The TSA was empowered to conduct random canine-assisted searches, implement more checkpoints, and place air marshals on thousands of international flights.
 The TSA holds the No-Fly List and the Automatic Selectee list, two controversial terrorism watch lists.
-The No-Fly List contains names of individuals who have been labeled as a threat to aviation across the United States.
+The No-Fly List contains names of individuals who have been labelled as a threat to aviation across the United States.
 Listed individuals are not allowed on commercial flights that will fly over or are destined to land in the United States or are managed by a U.S. airline.
 Although the No-Fly List and the Automatic Selectee List predate the 9/11 attacks, they were little used; there were only 16 names on the No-Fly list before 9/11.
 The combined total of names on both lists rose to more than 20,000 by the end of 2004, and 44,000 on the No-Fly List alone in 2006.
-Scholars argue that these lists target millions of innocent people with characteristics that appear Middle Eastern, like ethnicity, skin color, language and clothing.
+Scholars argue that these lists target millions of innocent people with characteristics that appear Middle Eastern, like ethnicity, skin colour, language and clothing.
 These government policies institutionalize racism against Muslims, especially those who are foreign-born.
 The foreign-born Muslims seeking air travel to the United States are depicted as potentially violent and religiously extremist.
 U.S. citizen Muslims who fit the American caricature of a Muslim are also affected by these policies.
-A 2010 USA Today/Gallup poll revealed the prevalence of similar public sentiment, showing that about 60 percent of the American public favored ethnic profiling of Arabs regardless of U.S. citizenship.
+A 2010 USA Today/Gallup poll revealed the prevalence of similar public sentiment, showing that about 60 percent of the American public favoured ethnic profiling of Arabs regardless of U.S. citizenship.